Aitou: Etymology

-With a Ghayn (Ghaithou), it could mean anger, rage (Arabic equivalent: غيظ).
+With a ghayn, thus as (Ghaithou), it could mean 'anger' or 'rage' (Arabic equivalent: غيظ).

-With an Aleph ('Aitou), it could mean thick, obscure, magic in reference maybe to the thick forests or the thick fog that characterizes the summer evenings in this area.
+With an aleph, as 'Aitou, it could mean 'thick', 'obscure', 'magic', in reference maybe to the thick forests or the thick fog that characterizes the summer evenings in this area.

 Geography

 Aitou is a mountainous village, located 113 km from Beirut and 27 km from Tripoli, Lebanon.
 The town occupies the northern slopes of Mount Lebanon at an elevation ranging between 900 and 1300 meters above sea level.

 History

 Antiquity

 In antiquity, Aitou was famous for its oak and cedar forests.
 An Ancient Egyptian hieroglyphic inscription sent by Pharaoh Pepi II to one of the kings of Byblos, asking for a number of trees from the woods of the God Aitou in order to extract the resin used by the Egyptians for embalmment is indicative of the importance of the forests of Aitou in ancient times.
 The hieroglyphic inscription is found today at the National Museum of Beirut.